Once a Crook (film)

 Once a Crook is a 1941 British crime film directed by Herbert Mason, produced by Edward Black for 20th Century Fox and featuring Gordon Harker, Sydney Howard, Bernard Lee, Kathleen Harrison, and Raymond Huntley.
-It is an adaptation to the big screen from a stage play by Evadne Price and Ken Attiwell.
+It was written by Roger Burford based on the 1939 stage play of the same title by Evadne Price and Ken Attiwell.

 Plot summary

-Charlie Hopkins (Gordon Harker) is a retired burglar with an expertise in safecracking.
-His ex-partner The Duke (Bernard Lee) holds a grudge against Charlie, since he believes he ratted him out and sent him to jail.
-The Duke is out for revenge against Charlie, and hires Bill Hopkins (Cyril Cusack), Charlie's son, to help him perform a hit, with an intention to frame the kid.
+Charlie Hopkins is a retired burglar with an expertise in safecracking.
+His ex-partner The Duke holds a grudge against Charlie, since he believes he ratted him out and sent him to jail.
+The Duke is out for revenge against Charlie, and hires Bill Hopkins, Charlie's son, to help him perform a hit, with an intention to frame the kid.
 The Duke's plan doesn't work out, since Bill turns out to be an even better safecracker than his old man.
-After many complications along the road, the hit is a success, and The Duke is bereaved of his revenge, ultimately stopped by his good-hearted sweetheart, Estelle (Carla Lehmann).
+After many complications along the road, the hit is a success, and The Duke is bereaved of his revenge, ultimately stopped by his good-hearted sweetheart, Estelle.